15 top-rated 2020 planners on Amazon to keep your new year organized

-The start of a new year always brings about an urge to make it better than previous ones.
-For some people, that may mean finding new ways to save money, travel more, get in shape, tidy their home or even just get organized so goals are impossible to miss.
+The start of a new year always brings the urge to make it better than previous ones.
+For some people, that may mean finding new ways to save money, travel more, get in shape, tidy their homes or even just get organized so goals are impossible to miss.
 One way to do that?
 Keeping an up-to-date, detailed planner to write down all your meetings, deadlines, appointments and more.

-To take the guesswork out of finding the best 2020 planners that will stand the test of time and keep you organized, we've rounded up 15 top-rated planners on Amazon, which come with hundreds (if not thousands) of reviews and at least a 4-star rating.
-Rest assured that if you choose any of these picks below, your 2020 will shine.
+To take the guesswork out of finding the best 2020 planners, which will stand the test of time and keep you organized, we've rounded up 15 top-rated planners on Amazon, which come with hundreds (if not thousands) of reviews and at least a 4-star rating.
+We're betting that if you choose any of these picks, your 2020 will shine.

 Lemome 2020 Planner ($21.99; amazon.com)

-With more than 5,000 customer ratings and a 4.9-star rating, this is the highest rated planner on Amazon.
-It's not hard to imagine why.
+With more than 5,000 customer ratings and a 4.9-star rating, this is the highest-rated planner on Amazon.
+It's not hard to figure out why.
 With a sleek and sophisticated faux leather binding and "2020" embossed in gold on the exterior, this is an agenda you won't feel bashful pulling out in an important meeting.

 _______________________________________________________________________________